-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will read about the scientific research being done to learn more about inflammatory breast cancer and how to treat it.
+Use the menu to see other pages.

-Looking for More about Current Research?
+Looking for More About the Latest Research?

-- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
+To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases.

 Visit the Cancer.Net Blog to review news, research, and other information about breast cancer.

 Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a different ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.